openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Any of the OAuth 2.0 related specifications, such as [@RFC9126] and [@RFC9101], and Best Current Practice (BCP) documents, such as [@RFC8252] and [@I-D.ietf-oauth-security-topics], can be implemented on top of this specification.

-In summary, OpenID for Verifiable Presentations is a framework that requires profiling to achieve interoperability within a certain ecosystem or a jurisdiction.
+In summary, OpenID for Verifiable Presentations is a framework that requires profiling to achieve interoperability.
 Out of the features that are optional in this specification, a profile MUST select features that are mandatory and define a set of specific requirements.